 The Group runs an informal family history Help Centre in Leiston.
 It is in the Leiston Council offices, open to all — members and non-members — free of charge.

-Opening times are 10 a.m. to 12 noon on the first and third Saturday mornings of each month.
-It can also be open on Wednesdays, by prior appointment — but if you wish to request such an appointment, please contact our Secretary, who is listed here.
+Opening times of our "surgery" are 10 a.m. to 12 noon on the first and third Saturday mornings of each month: upcoming sessions are listed on the Events pages, the next at the top of the Homepage.
+The Centre can also be open on Wednesdays, by prior appointment — but if you wish to request one, first please contact our Secretary, who is listed here.

 The Help Centre contains much local information which is not available online, including graveyard catalogues for Benhall, Saxmundham, Leiston, Eastbridge, Aldringham and Sutton, censuses, directories, information on local war memorials, books and historic maps.
 We have a large number of CD's and microfiches of local interest — in fact, we hold a wide variety of records for Suffolk and other counties.
 An index is available — you can also visit our Index⬇︎Downloads page for the latest published version.